gumapacgrindale/my_final_lecture_project/README.md

 2. Make sure your screen allows pop-up windows (GUI will launch).

 * ☑️ No external libraries required.
 All programs run using Java SE (Standard Edition).

+## 🙋‍♂️ About This Repository
+This compilation reflects my learning progress throughout the semester in **Computer Programming 2 using Java**.
+It shows:
+* My ability to work with both console-based and graphical user interface applications
+* How I structure programs using methods, validation, arrays, loops, and OOP principles
+* How I document and organize code professionally using Markdown

+## 📢 PS: A Note from the Novice Developer (ME)
+✨ I used ChatGPT by OpenAI to help me describe, document, and organize each activity in the best possible format.
+All code was written by me, and ChatGPT helped ensure that the explanations are well-structured, professional, and easy to understand for readers and evaluators.

+Thank you for viewing my work! ⭐
+— **Grindale Gumapac**